Can Mold Exposure Cause a Skin Rash?

 If you are allergic to mold, an allergy test (a skin prick test or blood test) measuring your IgE immune system response will likely test positive.
 Other immune system tests like IgG and IgM can also point in the direction of a mold allergy.

-Regardless of what your mold symptom(s) may be, the first step in treatment is to remove yourself from the water-damaged building.
+If your allergy test comes out negative, but you are sure mold is to blame, remove yourself from the water-damaged building.
 Test your home and your workplace to determine if either building has water damage.
 I share details of how to properly test for mold in this blog post.

 For mold rashes specifically, some people respond well to oatmeal baths to temporarily soothe their rashes.